 Grayling Junior Creek is a clear water system that joins with Ikalukrok Creek just downstream of the sample site.
-It is the first major tributary entering Ikalukrok Creek from the east after the East Fork Ikalukrok and Ikalukrok creeks merge (Figures 1 and 48).
+It is the first major tributary entering Ikalukrok Creek from the east after the East Fork Ikalukrok and Ikalukrok creeks merge (Figures 1 and 47).
 Overall water quality was considered excellent with only a few samples exceeding the US EPA aquatic life criteria for aluminum and iron (Weber Scannell and Ott 2006).
-The pH was neutral to slightly basic and concentrations of zinc were slightly elevated and ranged from detection to $106 \,\mu g/L$ .
+The pH was neutral to slightly basic and concentrations of zinc were slightly elevated and ranged from the detection limit to $106 \mu g/L$.